Parmelia ernstiae: Habitat and distribution

+The species appears to be adaptable to various environmental conditions, occurring in both forested areas and more open, anthropogenic habitats.
+Its presence in Madeira suggests that it may have a broader distribution than previously thought, potentially extending to other Atlantic islands or coastal regions with suitable microclimates.

 Description

 The thallus of Parmelia ernstiae comprises small rounded lobes that rarely overlap each other.
 In the central parts of the thallus, the lobes are intermixed with isidia.
 The thallus has a pruinose coating, which helps to distinguish it from P. saxatilis.
 The lobes of the lookalike Parmelia serrana are larger than those of P. ernstiae, and typically overlap.

 Chemistry

 Several secondary chemicals have been identified in Parmelia ernstiae, including: salazinic acid (a major compound), atranorin, chloroatranorin, consalazinic acid, lobaric acid, lichesterinic acid, protolichesterinic acid, nephrosterinic acid, and isonephrosterinic acid (all minor compounds).
 Parmelia ernstiae has the largest set of secondary chemicals in the Parmelia saxatilis group, and can be distinguished from those lookalikes by its secondary chemical composition.